thanos-io/thanos/docs/proposals/201912_thanos_binary_index_header.md

 ### Is initial long startup, really a problem?

 After initial startup with persistent disk, next startup should be quick due to cached files on disk for old blocks.
 Only new one will be iterated on.
-However still initial startup and adhoc syncs can be problematic.
+However still initial startup and adhoc syncs can be problematic for example: auto scaling.
+To adapt to high load you want component to start up quickly.

 ### LabelNames and LabelValues.